-Investor relations amounted to \$Nil (2019 - \$44,448), a decrease of \$44,448 from the comparative period mainly due to less activity in the guarter from institutional investor relation firms.
+Investor relations amounted to \$70,755 (2019 - \$28,125), an increase of \$42,630 mainly due to increased activity related to the closing of the non-brokered private placement.

 LIQUIDITY AND CAPITAL RESOURCES

 The Company finances its operations through the sale of its equity securities, bridge loans and other financing activities.
 The Company has no producing mineral properties.
 The Company expects to obtain financing in the future primarily through equity financing, loans and convertible debt instruments.
 There can be no assurance that the Company will succeed in obtaining additional financing, now and in the future.
 Failure to raise additional financing on a timely basis could cause the Company to suspend its operations and/or sell its interests in its properties.